lidiamayor/MachineLearning-project/README.md

 - **With Class Balancing (SMOTE, SMOTEENN):** Although recall improved, these techniques led to a drop in precision, increasing false positives.
 As a result, the models without class balancing performed better in terms of precision and overall F1-score.

 This project highlights the importance of selecting the appropriate metrics based on the problem's goals.
 In critical cases like stroke prediction, precision is key to minimizing false negatives, and class balancing techniques did not offer the best results for this objective.

+## Streamlit App

+You can interact with the Stroke Prediction App using the following [Streamlit link](https://machinelearning-project-stroke.streamlit.app/).

+## Presentation

+You can view the presentation that summarizes the project, its findings, and key takeaways at the following [link to the presentation](https://www.canva.com/design/DAGTLZEvpiM/2ELp9jOYxkgX2DVXtMmRyQ/view?utm_content=DAGTLZEvpiM&utm_campaign=designshare&utm_medium=link&utm_source=editor).